 In Google Home: Open the Google Home app > Scroll down to the room your Sonos speaker is in > You should see your Sonos speaker there > If you don't see it, tap the '+' in the top left corner > Set up device > New devices > Follow the instructions.

 How Google Assistant works on Sonos

-Google Assistant support on the Sonos One, Sonos Beam and Sonos Move is similar to the experience on Google Home or Google Home Mini.
+Google Assistant support on the Sonos One, Beam, Arc, Roam and Move is similar to the experience on Google Home and Nest speakers, like the Nest Mini.

-You will be able to use your Sonos One, Sonos Beam or Sonos Move to control any smart home devices that are compatible with Google Assistant, as well as ask Google to perform various tasks, including delivering a weather update or answering a question you would normally Google, for example.
+You will be able to use your Sonos One, Beam, Arc, Roam or Move to control any smart home devices that are compatible with Google Assistant, as well as ask Google to perform various tasks, including delivering a weather update or answering a question you would normally Google, for example.
 You'll need to use the Google wake words - 'Ok Google' or 'Hey Google' each time you make a request.

-You'll also be able to use your Sonos One, Sonos Beam or Sonos Move to send music and other audio tracks to your other Sonos speakers that don't have Google Assistant built in.
+You'll also be able to use your Sonos One, Beam, Arc, Roam or Move to send music and other audio tracks to your other Sonos speakers that don't have Google Assistant built in.

 For example, say "Hey Google, play Ed Sheeran on office" and music by Ed Sheeran will start to play on the Sonos speaker you have previously designated "office".

 Read our Sonos tips and tricks to change a room name.
 Music will play from your default music service, which you can change in the Google Assistant app.
 It's also possible to play or shuffle Sonos playlists you've manually created.